IBM Cloud Docs

 The request and transfer timings are included in response.

-IBM Cloud Log Analysis offers searching and filtering to help you navigate your logs.
-Export and archive are available so you can customize retention (and cost) for your use case.
+IBM Cloud Logs offers querying and filtering to help you navigate your logs.
+Export, COS archiving and multiple levels of indexing are available, so you can optimize the total cost of log streams for your use case.